sbormann/ioBroker.iqontrol/README.md

 ### dev
 * (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.
 * (sbormann) Enhanced postMessage-Communication to deliver the complete stateObject if a state is requested.
+* (sbormann) Drop-Down-Menus in admin-page are now bigger.
+* (sbormann) Added Autocreate Widget to devices tab.

 ### 1.3.2 (2020-10-12)
 * (sbormann) Added icons to REMOTE_ADDITIONAL_BUTTONS of remote control.